 Administrators can create and manage vaults, invite team members, and recover accounts.
 To add someone to the Administrators group:

 Save your Emergency Kit

 We go to extraordinary lengths to keep your data safe.
-We have no access to your Master Passwords or Secret Keys, so we can’t reset or recover them for you.
+We have no access to your 1Password account passwords or Secret Keys, so we can’t reset or recover them for you.